kingd290/SwiftSnap/README.md

 - Logs events to a file (`snapshot_log.txt`).

 ### New features added to `list_snapshots.py`
-- Deleting Snapshots: We'll add a function that allows you to delete snapshots based on certain criteria, such as age or specific tags.
+- Deleting Snapshots: Added a function that allows to delete snapshots based on certain criteria, such as age or specific tags
-- Copying Snapshots: We'll add a function that enables you to copy snapshots to another AWS region, helping with cross-region disaster recovery.
+- Copying Snapshots: Added a function that enables you to copy snapshots to another AWS region, helping with cross-region disaster recovery

 **new**
 - Tagging the snapshots with useful metadata